5 Tips for Online Student Learning Success

 Proof read and edit your written communications for their tone.
 Give yourself time to use the best wording to get your point across with minimal opportunity for the meaning to be misconstrued by the reader.

 Be very clear in your emails and messages to professors and classmates so they accurately understand your meaning.
-State your question concisely when
+State your questions and responses concisely so there is no opportunity for miscommunication.

 Ask questions sooner than later.
 Don't wait until the last minute to get help or clarification from your instructor.